MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/tutorial-python-clustering-model.md

    `C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\Backup\`

-1. Open Azure Data Studio, connect to SQL Server, and open a new query window.
+1. Open Azure Data Studio, connect to your SQL Server instance, and open a new query window.

 1. Run the following commands to restore the database.